 As for the ruggedness, the XBOOK comes with a fully-rugged, drop-tested design.
 It can withstand four-foot drops, has IP-65 dust- and water-proof protection, and operates in temperatures ranging from -4F to 140F.
 In ideal conditions, the tablet can survive up to 26 drops on any surface, including corners and floors, with an unaffected running time.

 Data Capture and Compatible Software

 As for data capture, the Zebra L10 XBOOK Windows version comes with a 13 MP rear and a 2 MP front camera, an optional NFC, and an optional Ultra High Frequency (UHF) Radio-Frequency Identification (RFID) reader.
 The barcode scanner isn’t available for the XBOOK version, while the XPAD version has it as an optional feature.
 This means users can’t use the XBOOK to scan 1D or 2D images.

 The Android version has a 13 MP rear and 5 MP front camera and supports NFC.
 There are no optional UHF RFID readers or barcode scanning options.

-Overall, about data capture, this tablet does a great job at taking documentation images and assisting field workers over video calls.
+Overall, regarding data capture, this tablet does a great job at taking documentation images and assisting field workers over video calls.
 Other than that, the data capture features are just average compared to competitors like the Sonim 80, which has an integrated barcode scanning engine.

 The Android version comes with the Zebra Mobility DNA, a suite of enterprise apps designed to help users maximize productivity and make app development more straightforward.
 Users can find their misplaced tablets with the Device Tracker, identify device issues with the Zebra Repair Center, or maximize Wi-Fi performance with the WorryFree Wi-Fi software.

 The Windows version comes with Zebra OneCare Essential and Select suite of services that improve the tablet’s operational efficiency and support.
-Also, Zebra Visibility Services provide device management data to make the most out of its use.
+Also, Zebra Visibility Services provides device management data to make the most out of its use.
 They include cloud services, Mobile Device Management (MDM) functionality, help desk support, and more.